HenryRoutson/CHelp/README.md

 ✅ Allows you to attatch extra information to allocations.

-✅ Allows you to print out allocations when they occur.
+✅ Allows you to print out allocations and frees when they occur.

 ✅ Allows you to have assert the number of allocations you should have across multiple points in your programs execution.